chacconed/Speech-Emotion-Recognition-on-Ravdess/README.md

 # ML-312-Project
 # Speech emotion detection using the RAVDESS dataset

-The weights saved which gave us an average accuracu of 79% is added and named 312weight.h5.
+The weights saved which gave us an average accuracy of 79% is added and named 312weight.h5.
 To run the model with pre trained weights you can load it in your file.

 # load weights and test